-The Company's equity interest in Zhongjia is held indirectly through its 94% owned subsidiary Persistence Resources Group Ltd. by way of Persistence's 100% ownership interest in Majestic Yantai.
+The Company's equity interest in Zhongjia is held indirectly through its 70.5% owned subsidiary Persistence Resources Group Ltd. by way of Persistence's 100% ownership interest in Majestic Yantai.
 Majestic Yantai has a 75% equity interest in Zhongjia.
-The non-controlling interest represents the 25% equity interest in Zhongjia held by Dahedong and the 6% equity interest in Persistence held by another minority shareholder.
+The non-controlling interest represents the 25% equity interest in Zhongjia held by Dahedong, 25% of shares issued pursuant to the IPO and the 6% equity interest in Persistence held by another minority shareholder.